Rakile/deforumation/README.md

 A GUI to remotely steer the Deforum motions, strengths, and prompts, in real time.
 It is also possible to rewind, forward and resume, in order to fix a bad outcome.

 ## Dependencies, And deforum version
-wxPython (pip install wxPython).

-When Deforum is updated deforumation will not work.
+When Deforum is updated deforumation will stop working.
+As of now 2023-04-14 it works.

 This link provides the bare deforum files of an older working version, does not contain python packages, 4 meg download